oSoWoSo/disroot-howto/pages/03.Cloud/04.Clients/01.Desktop/02.GNU-Linux/desktop-sync-client/docs.en.md

 **General** tab lets you:

  - Set the limit for files sizes that you download to you local folder
- - Set if the client should ask permission to sync external storages
+ - Set if the client should ask permission to sync External Storage's
  - Set to show notifications on your desktop
  - Launch Nextcloud Desktop Client when the system starts
  - See legal notice and if there are any updates